 This is an increase in the previous numbers of firefighters from the previous year.
 Appendix B outlines the previous Director of Fire Services' recommendation for staffing the fire stations in Waterford over the next 5 years.
 A summary of his assessment is provided herein.
 Figure 12 also graphically depicts the proposed increase.
 The dip in hiring reflects a pause to assess needs.
+The new Director of Fire Services will be making his own staff recommendations to the Town in next year's budget cycle.

-It is important to underscore that staffing levels for the Waterford Fire Department have increased since the inception of the Ad Hoc Fire Services Committee.
+It is important to underscore that staffing levels for the Waterford Fire Department have increased since the inception of the Fire Services Review Special Committee.

 The previous Director of Fire Services has expressed a strong belief that staffing should continue to grow to meet both the current and future demands facing the community.
+This view has been echoed by the new Director.
 Increased construction, population growth, and rising call volumes will require additional response capabilities to maintain Waterford's public safety standards.